2 Chronicles 17

 Notes

 The opening verse uses the Hithpael of חָזַק ("to strengthen oneself"), the same verb that introduces Solomon's reign in 2 Chronicles 1:1.
-The Chronicler uses this construction to signal a successful beginning for a new king.
-Jehoshaphat strengthened himself "against Israel" -- that is, against the northern kingdom, which at this time was ruled by the Omride dynasty (Ahab and his house).
-This military posture is noteworthy given that Jehoshaphat will later form an unwise alliance with Ahab (2 Chronicles 18:1-3).
+The Chronicler uses this construction to signal a strong beginning for a new king.
+Jehoshaphat strengthened himself "against Israel" -- that is, against the northern kingdom, then ruled by the Omride dynasty.
+The irony is plain: the king who fortified himself against Israel will later form an unwise alliance with its king Ahab (2 Chronicles 18:1-3).

 The phrase "the earlier ways of his father David" in verse 3 raises a well-known textual question.
 The Hebrew reads בְּדַרְכֵי דָּוִיד אָבִיו הָרִאשֹׁנִים, where הָרִאשֹׁנִים ("the earlier/first") modifies "ways."
 The adjective "earlier" implies a contrast with David's later life -- his sins involving Bathsheba and the census (2 Samuel 11; 2 Samuel 24).
 Some manuscripts and the Septuagint, however, read "his father" as referring to Asa rather than David, yielding "the earlier ways of his father [Asa]," which would contrast Asa's faithful early years (2 Chronicles 14:1-15:19) with his unfaithful later years (2 Chronicles 16).
 The Masoretic Text as it stands most naturally refers to David, and most modern translations follow this reading.

-The key theological verb in verses 3-4 is דָּרַשׁ ("to seek"), one of the Chronicler's signature terms.
+The key theological verb in verses 3-4 is דָּרַשׁ ("to seek"), one of the Chronicler's characteristic terms.
 Jehoshaphat "did not seek the Baals" but "sought the God of his father."
-Throughout Chronicles, דָּרַשׁ is the definitive act of faithfulness: those who seek the LORD prosper; those who do not, suffer judgment (see 2 Chronicles 7:14; 2 Chronicles 15:2).
+Throughout Chronicles, דָּרַשׁ marks the basic posture of faithfulness: those who seek the LORD prosper; those who do not suffer judgment (see 2 Chronicles 7:14; 2 Chronicles 15:2).

-Verse 6 is theologically striking.
+Verse 6 deserves attention.
 The Hebrew וַיִּגְבַּהּ לִבּוֹ בְּדַרְכֵי יְהוָה is literally "his heart was high/lifted up in the ways of the LORD."
 The verb גָּבַהּ ("to be high, exalted") is often used negatively in the Hebrew Bible to describe pride (see 2 Chronicles 26:16, where Uzziah's heart "was lifted up" to his destruction).
-But here, uniquely, it is used positively: Jehoshaphat's heart was "lifted up" not in pride but "in the ways of the LORD."
-This is a boldness or courage rooted in devotion, not arrogance.
-I have translated it "emboldened" to capture this unusual positive use.
-The ESV renders it "courageous," the BSB "took delight," and the KJV "was lifted up" -- each attempting to convey this distinctive phrase.
+Here, however, it is used positively: Jehoshaphat's heart was "lifted up" not in pride but "in the ways of the LORD."
+The sense is boldness or courage rooted in devotion, not arrogance.
+The translation "emboldened" captures this unusual positive sense.
+Other renderings include "courageous" (ESV), "took delight" (BSB), and "was lifted up" (KJV), each reflecting a different facet of the Hebrew.

 The removal of the high places and Asherah poles stands in tension with 1 Kings 22:43, which says the high places were "not taken away."
 The Chronicler may be describing an initial reform that was either incomplete or later reversed, or the two authors may be evaluating different aspects of the same situation.
 The אֲשֵׁרִים were sacred poles or trees associated with the Canaanite goddess Asherah, a persistent feature of syncretistic worship in Israel and Judah.